Program Notes by Artistic Director/Arranger/Pianist Steven Blier

-Needless to say; the presentation was a rare treat, but I left wondering why – with the exception of a few, I was unfamiliar with the vast majority of the artists.
+Needless to say; the presentation was a rare treat, but I left wondering why – with the exception of a few artists, I was not familiar with their lives or legacies.

-Also, in spite of the fact that Latin American music is thriving in Latin America, there is a long-standing disconnect between Latin American and U.S. markets, an issue that’s being discussed at an upcoming music conference in Guadalajara, Mexico.
+Also, in spite of the fact Latin American music is thriving in Latin America, there is a long-standing disconnect between Latin American and U.S. markets, an issue that is being addressed at an upcoming music conference in Guadalajara, Mexico.

-Latin American music has long influenced popular music, jazz, rhythm and blues and even country music, but that’s whose depth and breadth is for another day.
+Latin American music has long influenced popular music, jazz, rhythm and blues, and even country music, but whose depth and breadth is a story for another day.